-Important notes
+Important notes on memory configurations

-- 2. In dual-channel configurations, install only identical (the same type and size) DDR DIMM pairs for each channel. - 3.
+- 1. Installing DDR DIMMs other than the recommended configurations may cause memory sizing error or system boot failure.
+Use any of the recommended configurations in Table 1. - 2.
+In dual-channel configurations, install only identical (the same type and size) DDR DIMM pairs for each channel. - 3.
 Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - 4.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor.
+See list of qualified vendors on page 2-12. - 4.
 Make sure that the memory frequency matches the CPU FSB (Front Side Bus).
 Refer to Table 2. - 5.
-DIMMs installed into any three sockets will function in singlechannel mode. - 6.
-When all four sockets are populated with 1GB DIMMs (total 4GB), the system may detect only 3+GB (a little less than 4GB) due to ICH5 resource allocation.
+DIMMs installed into any three sockets will function in single-channel mode. - 6.
+When all four sockets are populated with 1GB DIMMs (total 4GB), the system may detect only 3+GB (a little less than 4GB) due to ICH5R resource allocation. - 7.
+Double-sided DDR DIMMs with X16 (databus width = 16-bit) memory chips are not supported due to chipset limitation. - 8.
+It is recommended to use the blue DIMM slots first.